canozsoy/etch_a_sketch/README.md

 # Etch a Sketch
-Simple drawing tool to practice dom manipulation.
-Click link to draw! **Note: Not available for mobile view!**
+Canvas drawing tool written in vuejs.
+Click link to draw!

+## Releases
+* Vue.js version, includes canvas for drawing.
+Supported for web and mobile view.
+* Vanilla js version, simple dom manipulation drawing.
+Supported for web only.

 ## Project setup
 ```